 Crawford Notch, located in the heart of New Hampshire’s White Mountains, stands as one of our favorite destinations.
 Renowned for its remarkable waterfalls and scenic trails, it offers something for every nature enthusiast.
 Here’s what you can look forward to when you explore Crawford Notch:

 Named the tallest waterfall in New Hampshire, Arethusa Falls is a breathtaking spectacle that should be on every hiker’s list.
 Cascading down nearly 160 feet, the falls offer a dramatic view that’s worth the moderate hike.
 The Arethusa Falls Trail is around 1.5 miles long and provides stunning views along the way, particularly in late spring and early summer when the falls are at their most powerful.
-More details about this hike are available at the New Hampshire Division of Parks and Recreation.

 For those looking for a shorter yet equally rewarding hike, Ripley Falls is a must-see.
 With a drop of 100 feet and an easy half-mile trail, it’s an excellent choice for families or those with limited time.
 The Ripley Falls Trail offers an opportunity to immerse yourself in the White Mountains’ wilderness without a strenuous effort.
-Visitors can find information on the Appalachian Mountain Club’s website.

 MT.
 WILLARD TRAIL